 - personal development sites like Tiny Buddha and Lifehack

 - tech blogs like Hubspot and TechCrunch

-Even if you’re not interested in writing for Forbes, the course’s strategies on how to become a better internet writer is enough on its own to significantly level up your skills and bring you that much closer to your ultimate writing goals.
+Even if you’re not interested in writing for Forbes, the Jon’s tips on online writing is enough on its own to significantly level up your skills and bring you that much closer to your ultimate writing goals.

 One Good Idea Can Change Everything